jgam/college-recommend/college/README.md

 - need to think where to add backend for updating the database
 - before, need to declare functions for PUT method.
+  => basic functionality of write done and connected with backend.

+- now get the ids from backend and colleges initiallly after login successfully then save it to context